Josh1108/MentalhealthPrediction/README.md

-# Predicting Depression from twitter
+# Predicting Mood from twitter